 Arches old and new during the transition.

-Yellow line shows the bend of the original river channel under the single arch before 1954.
+Yellow line shows the bend of the original river channel under the main arch before 1954.

 New piers and beams built in 1954 to extend the old bridge over the 1954 channel.